-What is a Meteorite?
+What is a meteorite?

-What is a Lunar Meteorite?
+What is a lunar meteorite?

 Lunar meteorites, or lunaites, are meteorites from the Moon.
 In other words, they are rocks found on Earth that were ejected from the Moon by the impact of an asteroidal meteoroid or possibly a comet.

 Pairing and namingAlthough it is confusing, meteorite scientists refer to all found pieces of a meteoroid as a single meteorite, ideally with a single name.
 Thus, Allende refers to hundreds of fragments of a single 2-ton meteoroid that broke apart over Mexico in 1969.
 All the pieces are paired stones of a fall and they are all called Allende.
+Thousands of fragments of Sikhote-Alin have been found.
 With finds (meteorites not observed to fall) different stones are often given different names because they are found at different times.
 If later studies show two stones to be paired, then one of the names is officially discarded.
 With the Antarctic and hot-desert meteorites, however, all the stones are originally given different designations because so many meteorites are found in a small area.
 This problem leads to the awkward combination names like Yamato 82192/82193/86032 when one is referring to “the meteorite,” in the accepted sense, as opposed to the individual stones.
 If the 16 stones of the Dhofar 303 clan of lunar meteorite had been found, for example, in the U.S., they would likely all been given the same name.

 For several reasons, we know that the lunar meteorites derive from many different impacts on the Moon.
 The textural and compositional variety spans, and in some ways exceeds, that of rocks collected on the six Apollo landing missions, so the meteorites must come from many locations.
 More importantly, it is possible to determine how long ago a rock left the Moon using cosmic-ray exposure ages.
 Small rocks on the surface of the Moon and in orbit around the Sun or Earth are exposed to cosmic rays.
 The cosmic rays are so energetic that they cause nuclear reactions in the meteoroids that change one nuclide (isotope) into another.
 Some of those nuclides produced are radioactive.
 As soon as they fall to Earth, production stops because the Earth’s atmosphere absorbs nearly all cosmic rays.
-The radionuclides decay on Earth with no further production.
+The cosmic radionuclides in the meteorite decay on Earth with no further production.
 The most well-known such isotope is 14C (carbon 14), which is produced from oxygen atoms in the meteoroid.
 Other important radionuclides produced by cosmic-ray exposure are 10Be, 26Al, 36Cl, and 41Ca.
 Because the various radionuclides all have different half-lives it is often possible to tell how long a rock was exposed on or near the surface of the Moon, how long it took to travel to Earth, and how long ago it fell.
-For example, cosmic-ray exposure data for Kalahari 008/009 suggest that the meteorite left the Moon only a few hundred years ago.
-At the other extreme, Dhofar 025 took 13-20 million years to get here (Nishiizumi & Caffee, 2001).
+For example, cosmic-ray exposure data for Kalahari 008/009 suggest that the meteorite left the Moon at most a few hundred years ago.
+At the other extreme, Dhofar 025 took 13-20 million years to get here from the Moon (Nishiizumi and Caffee, 2001).
 Because there is a wide range in the Earth-Moon transit times, we know that many impacts on the Moon were required to launch all the lunar meteorites.

-There are persuasive arguments (cosmic-ray exposure ages, chemical and mineral composition) that the “YAMM” meteorites found in Anrarctica, Yamato 793169, Asuka 881757, MIL 05035, and MET 01210 are source-cratered paired or launch paired, that is, the four meteorites were ejected from the Moon as separate rocks by a single impact, the rocks traveled to Earth separately, and that they fell to Earth at different places (Warren, 1994; Arai et al., 2005; Zeigler et al., 2007).
-Other likely cases of launch pairing are the “YQEN” meteorites, Yamato 793274/981031, QUE 94281 EET 87521/96008 (Arai and Warren, 1999, Korotev et al., 2003), and NWA 4884 (Korotev et al., 2009) and the “NNL” meteorites, NWA 032/479, NWA 4734, and LAP (Zeigler et al., 2005).
-Almost certainly, some of the numerous feldspathic lunar meteorites are source-crater paired.
-So, the lunar meteorites represent somewhat fewer impact sites on the Moon than the number of meteorites (list).
+There are persuasive arguments (cosmic-ray exposure ages, chemical and mineral compositions) that the “YAMM” meteorites found in Antarctica, Yamato 793169, Asuka 881757, MIL 05035, and MET 01210 are source-cratered paired or launch paired, that is, the four meteorites were ejected from the Moon as separate rocks by a single impact, the rocks traveled to Earth separately, and that they fell to Earth at different places at different times (Warren, 1994; Arai et al., 2005; Zeigler et al., 2007).
+[August 2021: Ramlat Fasad 532 from Oman may be another launch pair of the YAMM meteorites.]
+Other likely cases of launch pairing are (1) the “YQEN” meteorites, Yamato 793274/981031, QUE 94281, EET 87521/96008 (Arai and Warren, 1999, Korotev et al., 2003), NWA 4884 (Korotev et al., 2009), and the NWA 7611 clan (Korotev and Irving, 2021) and (2) the “NNL” meteorites, NWA 032/479, NWA 4734/10597, NWA 8632, and the 6 LAP stones (Zeigler et al., 2005; Korotev and Zeigler, 2014; Korotev and Irving, 2021).
+Almost certainly, some to many other launch pairings occur among the numerous, but not well studied, feldspathic lunar meteorites from hot deserts.
+So, the lunar meteorites represent fewer impact sites on the Moon than the number of meteorites.

 Vogt et al. (1991) estimated that the frequency of impacts on the Moon large enough to eject lunar meteorites is greater than 5 per million years.
 On the basis of impact probability and the known size distribution of lunar craters, Paul Warren (1994) makes a persuasive case that lunar meteorites come from relatively small craters — those of only a few kilometers in diameter.
-The main thrust of his argument is that all the lunar meteorites were blasted off the Moon in the last ~20 million years (most in the last few hundred thousand years) and that there haven’t been enough “big” impacts on the Moon in that time to account for all the different lunar meteorites.
+The main thrust of his argument is that all the lunar meteorites were blasted off the Moon in the last ~20 million years (most in the last few hundred thousand years) and that there have not been enough “big” impacts on the Moon in that time to account for all the different lunar meteorites.
 As new lunar meteorites are found each year, Warren’s argument becomes more valid.
 James Head (2001) calculates on a theoretical basis that impacts causing craters as small as 450 m (about a quarter of a mile) in diameter can launch lunar meteorites.